Looking out and caring for one another are an important part of

 helping us with the formation of the team, including leading a

-Training Day in September 2013.
+Training Day.
 This helped us clarify what it

 is we believe the Lord is calling us to do, as well as

 identifying what ongoing training and resources we need on the

 journey.
 We ended the day with a helpful period of reflection,

 before moving forward with a clearer sense of the way ahead.

 The Pastoral Care Team has now been operational since Autumn

 2013, offering support and help to anyone who would like to

 receive care as they face the varying circumstances that life

 can bring.
 In addition we give ongoing care, particularly to